Mommy Minute: Healthy baking hacks

 “Because it’s giving us a good heart-healthy fat, compared to a butter which has saturated fat, which could make your cholesterol go up,” Shultz said.
 “The avocado has good unsaturated fat in it, which can be helpful for our cholesterol.”

-Yogurt, applesauce and avocado are also a one-to-one substitute.
-If using pumpkin, you can use about one quarter less than what the recipe calls for.
+Yogurt, applesauce, and avocado are also one-to-one substitutes.
+If using pumpkin, you can use about one-quarter less than what the recipe calls for.